“Rootbeer amps are my sketchbook dreams turned rock n’roll machines.”

 I’ve also seen how modern, profit-hungry and short-sighted measures like circuit-board-mounted jacks and tube sockets, ribbon cables, half-soldered connections, and “just enough to get by” rated resistors and components ensure the amp spends more time in the repair shop than on the stage.

-Thank you for taking the time to check out Rootbeer Audio, and we hope you’ll give one of our amps a try and see the difference for yourself.”
+Thank you for taking the time to check out Rootbeer Audio, and I hope you’ll give one of my amps a try and see the difference for yourself.

 - Matt Manhire - owner/designer/builder of Rootbeer Audio